xlla/allsky/README.md

 sudo chown www-data:www-data camera_options.json
 sudo chmod 644 camera_options.json
 ```
-Test the GUI software using your favorite browser via http://[Your Raspberry Pi's IP address]
+Test the GUI software using your favorite browser via http://[Your Raspberry Pi's IP address].
+The default username is 'admin' and the default password is 'secret'.

 NOTE: Not implemented yet for the RPi HQ camera:
 - dark frame correction